exp date isn't null, but text field is

 Rationalization

-Once an organism has been isolated (assuming it is not considered a contaminant), rationalize the antibiotic regimen to the narrowest spectrum that effectively covers the organism in the site from which it has been isolated.
+Once an organism has been isolated (assuming it is not considered a contaminant), rationalize the antimicrobial regimen to the narrowest spectrum that effectively covers the organism in the site from which it has been isolated.
 See below for specific organisms.

 Duration - Consider stopping antibiotics:-